-Tannins are essentially, complex chemical substances derived from phenolic acids.
+Tannins are essential, complex chemical substances derived from phenolic acids.

 So really, they are a class of astringent, polyphenolic biomolecules that bind to and precipitate proteins and various other organic compounds including amino acids and alkaloids.

 Unfortunately, while humans can take in a considerable amount of this, animals cannot.
-Which is why a dog might naturally not feel very inclined to have a pomegranate after all.
+That is why a dog might naturally not feel very inclined to have a pomegranate after all.

 Except, of course, unless they are attracted to the smell.
 Which, let’s face it, they can be.
 Therefore, it is important to keep raw pomegranates away from your pooch to the best of your ability.